 - $0 annual fee

-- Free roadside assistance membership program
+- Free roadside assistance membership

 - Purchase protection

-- Rental car collision and damage insurance
+- Auto rental collision and damage insurance

-- Daily limit of 10 transactions
+- Limit of 10 transactions per day

-- Cardholders currently do not have the option of changing their assigned PIN
+- Cardholders cannot change their assigned PIN

 We’ll go into greater depth about some of the above limitations: citing security reasons, Home Trust will freeze an account for 10 days if a balance payment of over $1,000 is sent via cheque, as it wants to ensure that the cheque clears before offering continued credit.